taocpp/PEGTL/doc/Example-Reference.md

 ###### [`expression.cpp`](../src/example/expression.cpp)

-A work-in-progress expression evaulation example that supports prefix, infix and postfix operators as well as the ternary operator.
+A work-in-progress expression evaluation example that supports prefix, infix and postfix operators as well as the ternary operator.
 The set of operators and their precedences can be easily adapted.

 ###### [`hello_world.cpp`](../src/example/hello_world.cpp)